 (Need more encouragement and inspiration?
 Check out my be inspired posts here.)

 I want you to do the same, friend.
 Not with a literal backpack but figuratively speaking with your emotional backpack and the things you carry around in your life.
+Not exactly sure what I’m talking about?
+Let me explain.

 What exactly is an emotional backpack?